radanalyticsio/oshinko-rest/README.md

 directory.
 For an `install` target, the binary will be placed in your `$GOPATH/bin`.

+## Deploying oshinko

+For the most complete usage of oshinko-rest, we recommend installing the entire oshinko suite.
+For more information see the `README.md` file in the `tools` directory.

 ## Running oshinko-rest

 For most functionality an OpenShift cluster will be needed, but the